sherrirose/HealthPolicyDataScienceLab/index.md

 ## Want to join the Lab?

 **Current Stanford Students:** I’m thrilled when trainees contact me to explore potentially working together.
-I’ll happily cater a project to the trainee’s strengths, as capabilities are wide-ranging.
-Your interests and learning objectives matter a great deal to me.
+I’ll happily cater a project to the trainee’s strengths; your interests and learning objectives matter a great deal to me.

 **Open Positions:** I'm am not currently hiring for any full-time roles [May 2021].